Loading...

 };

-Step 3 : Create a forward zone for example.com.
+Step 3 : Create the forward zone file.

 # RHEL-style zone location